 The new rules can be difficult to navigate.
-Your business will need to have processes in place to monitor your OPW, assess their employment status and manage the tax risk effectively.
+Your business will need to have processes in place to monitor your OPW, assess their employment status and manage the tax risk effectively on an ongoing basis.

 Beyond compliance: the opportunity

-IR35 presents an opportunity to address your wider resourcing strategy to find the most effective and efficient way to create value from your people.
+The new IR35 rules also present an opportunity to address your wider resourcing strategy to find the most effective and efficient way to create value from your people.

-Monitoring your employee population equips you with the confidence to make informative decisions, and automating your processes allows you and your team to focus on other value-add activities.
+Monitoring your employee and contractor population equips you with the confidence to make informative decisions, and automating your processes allows you and your team to focus on other value-add activities.